npruehs/Nicks-Grab-Bag-of-Useful-Stuff-2/Source/Npruehs.GrabBag/Npruehs.GrabBag.Packing/README.md

 the sides of all items are aligned with the sides the strip.
 The quality of strip packing algorithms is measured in terms of the [optimal solution](http://en.wikipedia.org/wiki/Approximation_algorithms#Performance_guarantees).
+Applications include cutting objects out of a strip of material minimizing the waste.

 In this implementation, items that have to be packed are represented by rectangles.
 While the initial position of these rectangles doesn't